Research table: Blood androgen levels and breast cancer risk

 Table notes: Odds ratios above 1 indicate increased risk.
 Odds ratios below 1 indicate decreased risk.

-Risks related to total testosterone levels (unless noted) are shown in this table.
+Relative risks related to total testosterone levels (unless noted) are shown in this table.

 Risk of Breast Cancer in Women with Higher Testosterone Levels Compared to Women with Lower Testosterone Levels,